 Shamrocks are going well in the IHC

-THE Offaly Intermediate Hurling Championship moved to the semi-final stage after the final round of group games took place on Sunday.
+THE Offaly Intermediate Hurling Championship moved to the semi-final stage after the final round of group games took place this afternoon.

 Shamrocks will play Coolderry while St Rynagh's will meet Shinrone in the semi-finals on the weekend of September 26/27 – the relegation play off will be fought out between Brosna Gaels, who have been very poor this year and Birr.

 Group 1 went as expected this afternoon with championship favourites Shamrocks having an easy 4-19 to 2-7 win over an out of sorts Brosna Gaels.
 St Rynagh's were asked plenty of questions in the other group 1 game but pulled away to book runners up spot with a 0-19 to 0-13 win over Belmont.